maybuzz/project-3-1819/README.md

 ```

 ## Concept
 Add a new feature to the existing "Kandidaatvinden" chat for Lifely.
 I want to give the candidate more responsibility by letting them fill in the form.
+For this project I added the new feature to the intermediair side of the chat.
+The intermediair can `send` pieces of the form to the client.
+The client can fill them in in the chat.
+The answers will appear in the form.

+Initially I wanted to create a client (candidate) side chat, so I could work out the feature on this side too.
+Here clients can `request` pieces of the form so they don't have to wait for the intermediair to respond or send something.

 ## Conclusion
 I've learned a lot about working with socket.io.
 A few weeks ago I had no clue how to work with sockets, but this week I finally got the hang of it.